Small cohorts of students return to Fresno Unified campuses

 FRESNO, Calif.
-(KFSN) -- Fresno Unified will bring small cohorts of students back to the classroom starting Monday.
+(KFSN) -- The small groups of students who returned to campus represent a big step forward for Fresno Unified.

-The district is inviting back all of their "high-needs students."
-These students were learning on campus last semester for added support during distance learning.

-The cohorts will also be testing out best practices to prepare for even more students to return.
+"So every elementary school has about 30 students and staff members to support them and then at our high schools, that was a little more expanded by anywhere from 40-50 kids at every one of our high schools," says FUSD Superintendent Bob Nelson.

 RELATED: More Central Valley schools bring back students for in-person learning this week